“An Inconvenient Study” was designed to fool the susceptible

 We would possibly have convoluted issues from an ethical standing also.
 Consider the range of side effects listed in this WebMD article.
 Even worse is the fact some consumers have fallen dramatically ill within hours of taking berberine purchased online.
 This is not the norm but these patients find themselves in hospital with pronounced GI purging, dehydration and other complications.

 Frustratingly, most punters browsing online have no idea what an AUST L number is, who demands its presence and where to find it.
-The Therapeutic Goods Administration (TGA) lists (L) unregistered medicines (vitamins or wellness products) by number, provided they won’t harm you.
+Australia’s Therapeutic Goods Administration (TGA) lists (L) unregistered medicines (vitamins or wellness products) by number, provided they won’t harm you.
 They don’t have to work, having not been pre-market evaluated by the TGA, but must have low risk ingredients.
 Nonetheless, it helps to be aware of how certain products are rated by the TGA, especially when they make grandiose claims.
 I would also urge you to do some research on the type of side effects and seriousness of prolonged use of berberine.
 This PDF is a succinct TGA berberine document.

 In fact there is really no good science regarding berberine and weight loss.
 One study found that for individuals with nonalcoholic fatty liver disease, subjects who took berberine for three months experienced weight loss.
 It’s important to note that it interacts with a number of drugs and/or supplements and side effects include nausea, vomiting and diarrhoea.
 It reminds me somewhat of St. John’s Wort.
 Berberine can impact the P450 cytochrome in the liver and have quasi-impacts on other liver enzymes involved in breaking down drugs.